David Faustino: Acting

-In 1986 and 1987, David played the older of two young sons in Disney movies Mr. Boogedy and Bride of Boogedy.
+In 1986 and 1987, David played the older of two young sons in the Disney films Mr. Boogedy and Bride of Boogedy.

 In 1987, he landed a full-time gig on Married... with Children, which was his big break.
 He played Bud, the younger of the two Bundy children, in 259 episodes, from April 5, 1987, until the season finale on June 9, 1997.
 He reprised the role of Bud Bundy in such series as Parker Lewis Can't Lose and Top of the Heap.
 Faustino also appeared on Burke's Law, MADtv, and The New Addams Family.

 In 2001, Faustino appeared in the independent film Killer Bud, produced by Aglet Productions.
 The following year, he appeared in the reality television special Celebrity Boot Camp (a shortened version of the Boot Camp series for celebrities).
-In 2005 Faustino guest-starred on two episodes of One on One.
+In 2005, Faustino guest-starred on two episodes of One on One.